13 Mar 2026

 Scientists are now utilizing drones leveraged with 3D cameras and LIDAR sensors that help them capture terrains.
 In addition, these drones work on AI mechanisms, thus, eliminating the need for human intervention.

-Notably, terrain mapping primarily helps create robust Digital Elevation Models (DEMs), further used for scientific researches.
+Notably, terrain mapping primarily helps create robust Digital Elevation Models (DEMs), further used for scientific research.

 2. Livestock Management